-- a dividend of SEK 16.50 per share, of which SEK 11.50 comprised the ordinary dividend - authorisation for the Board to resolve on acquisition of not more than 40 million shares in the Bank, as well as divestment of shares - the Board is to consist of ten members - the re-election of all Board members for the period until the end of the next AGM, with the exception of Lone Fønss Schrøder, who had declined re-election - election of Anders Nyrén as Chairman of the Board - fees to be paid to the Board members as follows: SEK 3,150,000 to the Chairman of the Board, SEK 900,000 to each of the Vice Chairmen and SEK 625,000 to the other Board members, as well as remuneration for committee work - the issue on market terms of a convertible bond to employees.
+- The re-election of eight board members and the election of two new board members, Lise Kaae and Frank Vang-Jensen, for the period until the next AGM. - The election of Pär Boman as Chairman of the Board. - Fees to be paid to the Board members as follows: SEK 3,150,000 to the Chairman of the Board, SEK 900,000 to the Vice Chairman and SEK 640,000 to the other Board members, as well as remuneration for committee work. - A stock split, and the resulting changes in the Articles of Association.